Samuelmvf/Samuelmvf/README.md

 Hi there 👋

-👋 I’m Samuel and i'm fullstack developer with focus on VueJS and Springboot.
+👋 I’m Samuel and I'm a Frontend engineer with a focus on VueJS.

-🌱 I’m currently learning React...
+🌱 I’m currently learning clean architecture and TDD...

 📫 How to reach me: samuelmvf@gmail.com
 :